-Artist Statement 2025:
+Artist Statement (2025)

-Recently, my focus has been on painting skin—how light moves across it, its subtle undertones and how it shifts between solidity and translucency.
+Recently, my focus has been on painting skin—how light moves across it, its subtle undertones, and how it shifts between solidity and translucency.
 I’ve been working in a more stripped-back way than before, using thin layers of paint and glazing techniques to build depth and luminosity without relying on heavy impasto.
 I want to create a sense of movement and fluidity with more economy—just enough to suggest form without over-explaining it.
 I’m interested in what skin implies—how it is revealed and concealed, sometimes seen as excessive or overwhelming.

 My paintings have long been rooted in historical influences, particularly Baroque artists like Rubens, whose depictions of flesh and composition remain a key reference for me.
 I’m also drawn to the grotesque, the carnivalesque, and the ways art history has represented movement and transformation—whether through Ovid’s Metamorphoses, Renaissance frescoes, or Old Master drawing techniques.
 Previously, literature—especially myth and folklore—was a primary starting point for my work.
 While those narratives still interest me, my focus has shifted more towards how paint itself can convey a feeling of instability or oscillation.

 I hold a BA in Art History from UCL and an MA in Fine Art from City & Guilds of London Art School.
 In 2019, I participated in a two-month residency at Palazzo Monti in Brescia, Italy.
 My work is in private collections and institutions in the UK, US, Europe, West Africa, Asia, and South America.
-I currently live and work in Oxford, UK.
+I currently live and work in Oxfordshire, UK.

 For more regular updates on my studio practice, please see my Instagram: @eleanorjohnsonstudio.